gynrc/todo-app/README.md

 # To-Do App
 This is a simple, fun experiement with React.js.
-In the project, I'll create a Complete Todo Application with random quotes generated.
-This is completely beginner friendly, as I too am I beginner!
+In the project, I'll create a To-Do Application with random quotes generated.
+This is completely beginner friendly, as I too am a beginner!